purpleidea/flabbergast/flabbergast-manual.md

      }
      b : (a).x # Yields 4

-The keyword `Container` access the parent of the tuple (either the current tuple if it is used alone, or the preceding tuple if used in an inside-out or direct lookup).
+The keyword `Container` access the parent of the tuple (either the current tuple if it is used alone, or the preceding tuple if used in an contextual or direct lookup).

      a : 1
      b : {
        a : Container.a # Yields 1
      }

-The `Lookup` expression performs a remote inside out lookup; `Lookup a.b.c In x` will start inside-out lookup for `a.b.c` starting from the context of the tuple `y`, rather than the current context.
+The `Lookup` expression performs a remote inside out lookup; `Lookup a.b.c In x` will start contextual lookup for `a.b.c` starting from the context of the tuple `y`, rather than the current context.

 Here is non-trivial example uses of all lookup styles: